GoWind/GoWind.github.io/content/post/avl_trees_part1.md

 ---
-title: What problem does AVL Tree solve?
+title: AVL Trees Part-1: What problem does AVL Tree solve?
+date: 2023-09-07
 ---

 Imagine you have a Binary Search Tree implementation and you are inserting elements in ascending order